sinch/sinch-sdk-java/examples/tutorials/voice/handle-incoming-call/README.md

 ngrok http 8090
 ```

-ngrok output will contains output like:
+ngrok output will contain output like the following:
 ```
 ngrok                                                                                                                                                                                                                          (Ctrl+C to quit)